Culture Trip stands with

-Of course this list kicks off with Florence’s most famous dish, Bistecca alla Fiorentina, or Florentine Steak.
-It’s a large t-bone cut weighing anywhere from two to eight pounds (1-4 kilos), fire grilled on the outside and pink and bloody on the inside, seasoned with salt, pepper, a squeeze of lemon and traditionally cooked over roasted chestnuts for a smoky flavour.
+Of course this list kicks off with Florence’s most famous dish, bistecca alla Fiorentina, or Florentine steak.
+It’s a large t-bone cut weighing anywhere from 2-8 pounds (1-4 kilograms), fire-grilled on the outside and pink and bloody on the inside, seasoned with salt, pepper, a squeeze of lemon and traditionally cooked over roasted chestnuts for a smoky flavour.
 Whatever you do, do not ask the chef to cook the steak to your liking.
-You wouldn’t want to offend the chef or the Florentine tradition as Florentine Steak is made one way, and one way only.
+You wouldn’t want to offend the chef or the Florentine tradition as Florentine steak is made one way, and one way only.
 Be sure to share with a friend, because it is huge.
 Its price is per kilo, which is stated on the menu, and it’s customary for the server to bring the uncooked beef to the table before the chef cooks it, so you can both admire and approve your soon-to-be dinner.

 This is one of those historical, common folk dishes from Florence’s medieval period.
 Florentines seem to be divided when it comes to this street food dish; some love it, some hate it.
 It is a sandwich made with thinly sliced tripe (intestines) that’s been boiled in broth, seasoned, and served either on a plate or in a sandwich.
 You can order it with spicy red sauce or herbal green sauce, or even bagnato (with wet bread, and little bit of gravy) from outdoor markets or street vendors around the city.